 All the best,

 If you want to make your emailing process even easier, check out HubSpot's email scheduling feature to automatically send your friendly reminder email to every recipient you need — when you need to.

 Start Scheduling Emails Today for Free

 Friendly Reminder Email Examples

 If your team has important, seasonal meetings that aren't typically part of their weekly expectations, it may benefit you to share a casual team meeting reminder.
 Briefly outline the topic, location, and expected deliverables needed to hold the meeting properly.

 Once you send your email off, all that's left is to wait for a response.
 The tricky part is knowing whether to send an additional follow-up email.

-While it's frustrating to have to send a second or third reminder email, remember that people have a lot going on.
+While sending a second or third reminder email is frustrating, remember that people have a lot going on.
 Hang tight for a few days before sending another message.
-If it's urgent, you can follow up sooner—just make sure to keep a friendly, patient tone.
-People will be more receptive to your request and appreciative of the note, which is exactly what reminder emails are all about.
+If urgent, you can follow up sooner — just keep a friendly, patient tone.
+People will be more receptive to your request and appreciative of the note, which is what reminder emails are all about.